-The amendments will become effective for annual reporting periods beginning on or after January 1, 2023 (which will become effective on September 1, 2023 for the Company), and will apply retrospectively.
-The application of these amendments will impact the current/non-current classification of the Company's convertible notes payable and certain derivative liabilities.
+The amendments will become effective for annual reporting periods beginning on or after January 1, 2024 (which will become effective on September 1, 2024 for the Company), and will apply retrospectively.
+With application of these amendments, the Company's derivative liabilities currently classified as non-current liability will be classified as current liability.